roglesby/Dice/README.md

 and the John Hopkins Bloomberg School of Public Health

-My project work can be seen at http://roglesby.shinyapps.io/Dice1/ and my presnetation can be viewed at http://roglesby.shinyapps.io/Dice1/
+My project work can be seen at http://roglesby.shinyapps.io/Dice1/ and my presnetation pitch can be viewed at http://rpubs.com/roglesby/Dice